Woodlands Dairy’s Tradition of Caring

-The organisation serves to sustain development of children in disadvantaged communities in Jeffrey’s Bay.
-They strive to care and support children through education and nutrition.
+The organisation serves to sustain the development of children in disadvantaged communities in Jeffrey’s Bay.
+They strive to care for and support children through education and nutrition.
 They aim to create a safe environment for these children.
 We will supply the school with 25 web beds.

-This community project, based in Pellsrus, caters for the educational needs of youngsters, who have passed the school going age and are battling to cope with their studies and have not completed their schooling.
+This community project, based in Pellsrus, caters to the educational needs of youngsters, who have passed the school going age and are battling to cope with their studies and have not completed their schooling.
 This is also a Drop-In Centre in the afternoons to between 50 – 70 children, who are offered a sandwich lunch.
 We have assisted this project with financing a portion of the costs of repairs and maintenance to their building and the training of facilitators in the past.
 We will purchase a gas stove with oven and a TV for their centre.

 Healthy Mom and Baby Clinic

 The clinic, situated in Central is independently run, but they work closely with the Department of Health to make ante and post-natal care, baby care, family planning, pap smears and cancer screening accessible.
 HIV/Aids and TB testing play an important role in their work with the women and children who visit the clinic as they implement protocols for the prevention of transmission of HIV from pregnant mothers to their children.
-A good filing system is vital in the administration of the clinic.
+A good filing system is vital to the administration of the clinic.
 The clinic was in need of an extra filing cabinet and office furniture for the midwife, sister and reception, which we supplied in 2015.
-A Wendy House was recently donated to the clinic to be used as additional weighing room and a second hand shop.
+A Wendy House was recently donated to the clinic to be used as an additional weighing room and a second-hand shop.
 Fittings are needed for this area which Woodlands Dairy will supply.